Fasting and its Significance

-Each of the 7 week days actually represents a planet and these are named only after them, as per the Hindu system.
+Each of the 7 week days represents a planet and is named only after them, as per the Hindu system.
 Thus, Monday represents the Moon; Tuesday, Mars; Wednesday, Mercury; Thursday, Jupiter; Friday, Venus; Saturday, Saturn; and Sunday, the Sun.
-This apart, the weekdays are also dedicated to different specific Gods and it is strongly believed that offering prayers to that particular deity on his or her special week day, will please the deity and get his or her blessings in abundance.
+The days of the week are also dedicated to specific deities.
+Offering your sincere prayers to that particular deity and the planetary god on his or her special weekday is believed to please the deity and help receive their blessings in abundance.

 Saturn remains perhaps the most feared divine entity in the Hindu pantheon.
-While people generally pray to Gods seeking relief from other troubles, they worship Shani so that he doesn’t trouble them!
+While people generally pray to Gods seeking relief from other troubles, they worship Shani to reduce the intensity of his negative effects.
 Planet Saturn is called Shani, and Saturday, the day of Saturn, is known as Shanivar.
 While this slow moving planet represents austerity, longevity, concentration and meditation, discipline, and restrictions, it particularly signifies old age, disease, suffering and even death.
 It also has the power to obstruct and destroy.
-This is the reason he is given the epithet Ishwara, the supreme Lord, that only Lord Shiva has, and is called as Shanishwara.
+This is the reason he is given the epithet Eshwara, from the supreme Lord Shiva himself and is called as Shaneeshwara.
 The presiding deities of planet Saturn are Lord Shiva and his incarnation, Hanuman and Saturdays are dedicated for their worship.

 Another interesting mythology associates Shani with Hanuman .
-Once Shani had to incur Lord Brahma’s curse that he will undergo incarceration and will ultimately be freed by an incarnation of Lord Shiva.
+Once Shani got cursed by Lord Brahma that he would undergo confinement and be ultimately be freed by an incarnation of Lord Shiva.
 Later, Hanuman went to Lanka in search of Sita, found her there, then picked up a fight with the demons there, troubled them and then set fire to Lanka.
 Just before returning, he found Shani in Ravana’s captivity.
 An aspect of Shiva that he is, Hanuman released the planetary God and carried him on his shoulders to freedom.
-Extremely delighted, Lord Shani granted a boon to Hanuman that his devotees will not suffer due to the ill effects of Shani.
+Extremely delighted, Lord Shani granted a boon to Hanuman that his devotees would not suffer due to the ill effects of Shani.

-Shanivar Vrat or Saturday Fasting is observed from morning to evening.
-The fasting devotees take a single meal after the completion of the fasting and offering of prayers.
+Shanivar Vrat or Saturday fasting is observed from morning to evening.
+Devotees consume a single meal after fasting and offering prayers to Shani.
 Black is the color for Saturn and Saturday, and hence even the food consists usually of sesame (til) or black gram or any other black colored items.
 Salt is generally avoided on the day.
-People offer prayers to Lord Shiva, Hanuman and Shanishwara, chanting mantras and reading sacred texts.
+People offer prayers to Lord Shiva, Hanuman and Shaneeshwara, chanting mantras and reading sacred texts.
 They also visit temples or shrines dedicated to Shani.
 Special worships are performed when offerings of black gram, til oil and sesame seeds are made.
 Some give black clothes and black umbrellas in charity.
 It is considered auspicious to begin the fast on the first Saturday in the Shukla Paksha, the waxing moon fortnight, in Shravan month (July-August) that corresponds to the Tamil month Aadi.
 There are also devotees who continue this fasting for 11 or even 51 Saturdays, without a break.